PRO II (2) DSP HF Transceiver

 creeps in (audio line out or the speaker).
 "Sharp" is

-where I'm leaving mine set.
+where I found it best.
 I threw this question to "Icom

 America" and they did not come up with any answers for me (no